barbarosugurkan/portfolio-backtest-project/docs/database_design.md

 - What are data sources?

 For the price data, the source will be **yfinance** API.
 It contains all the daily price data for BIST.
 The disadvantages might be query limit, inaccuracy and slow performance.
 The alternatives are mostly expensive and not suitable for test edition.
 In the future, Matriks can be used for BIST data.
-For the financial data, skorkart repo will be tried.
+For the financial data, isyatirimhisse repo will be tried.
 It is not deeply investigated.
 The alternatives are manually loading data, TradingView API, Investing.com API.

 - I will store the data in **SQLite**.
 Why SQLite is chosen?